-Covid-19 has put much of Namrata Shah’s current activities on hold.
-Schools are not due to return until January 2021 and many institutions have sent children back to stay with extended family or guardians.
-Life for these families is normally challenging anyway but with the added restrictions that Covid is bringing it means that a lot of casual labour that families rely on for day to day living has gone.
-Our food appeal is trying to support these families in some small way.
-Please pray for the children and their families.
+During the main period of Covid-19 Namrata Shah took the decision to place the children in their care with extended family or guardians.
+Life for these families is normally challenging anyway but with the added restrictions that Covid brought it meant that a lot of casual labour that families rely on for day to day needs reduced.
+Through Hand in Hand's Food appeal we were able to fund several distributions of food to these families to help sustain them during the period.

 Lives impacted by the work of Namrata Shah

 Dorcas is so grateful for all of the support and care she has received from Namrata Shah and is hopeful for her future.
 She recently completed her training in catering and dreams of one day running her own restaurant.
 During her studies, she has been an active participant in our Mentorship Programme and expresses extreme gratitude for the support and encouragement that these sessions have given her.

 Currently serving 30 young people (2019)

 Namrata Shah in Thika is a home for vulnerable and orphaned children.
 The Anglican Thika Diocese, with whom Hand in Hand have developed their relationship, run the home and in recent years the Hand in Hand community have provided secondary school fees for the Namrata Shah children.
 During this relationship, supporters have also provided funding for underground rainwater harvesting tanks, a new kitchen and provided a Centre Manager's House giving constant site supervision.

 Thika is an industrial town which has suffered terribly from the effects of HIV, resulting in a large number of orphaned children needing care.

 Namrata Shah is home to 17 primary aged children and is guardian to a further 13 students in secondary education and training.